 Software engineers develop large software applications while focusing on delivering quality software that meets the customers' needs.

-Software Engineering at Ship
+Bachelor's Degree in Software Engineering at Ship

 Software engineers develop really big software applications.
 Since a lot of people are going to have to work on the software, the quality of the internal design of the software matters.
 We need good ways to divide the system into pieces so different people can work on it and so that functionality can continue to be added to it.
 There are specialized tools and team management processes that we use to ensure that the pieces we are building will fit together without losing any functionality.
 In addition, we need to be able to predict when we will be able to make a quality deliverable to our customer.

 The Mathematics and Computer Technologies Center is home to the Department of Computer Science and Engineering (CS) and the university’s Information and Computing Technologies Center (ICTC).
 The CS and ICTC departments work together to provide state-of-the-art computing facilities for our students.
 All computing facilities on campus have access to the Internet, and students are given e-mail accounts and space for web pages.
 In addition, 24-7 labs are available around campus.
+By providing undergraduate software engineering students with the tools and resources they need to succeed in the field, they will become active learners prepared for a variety of careers.

 CS students have many computing resources available to them, including: